How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Use monthly during growing season (March-October)

-This liquid fertiliser works brilliantly for pothos, peace lilies, and ferns.
-I've used this method for fifteen years on my office plants, and they're the healthiest I've ever grown.
+This liquid fertiliser works well for pothos, peace lilies, and ferns.

 Mixing with Potting Compost:

 For container plants, mix finished coffee compost (not raw grounds) into potting mix at a ratio of 1:4.
-This provides slow-release nutrients and improves water retention without creating drainage problems.
+This provides slow-release nutrients and improves water retention.

-Indoor plants that respond well to coffee treatments include:
+Indoor plants that respond well to coffee treatments:

 - Pothos: Benefit from improved soil aeration

 Never use coffee grounds on succulents, cacti, or Mediterranean herbs like lavender or rosemary.
-These plants prefer alkaline, well-draining conditions that coffee grounds can disrupt.
+These plants prefer alkaline, well-draining conditions.

-Which Plants Like Used Coffee Grounds (And Which Don't)
+Which Plants Like Coffee Grounds (And Which Do Not)

 Plants That Love Coffee Grounds: